Get

 5. To Wake You Up

-There’s nothing quite like waking up to a cat’s wet nose pressed against your face.
-A cat’s nose is cool to the touch because they don’t have sweat glands like humans do.
-Because of this, a kitty’s nose is the perfect tool to wake up their human when they want food.
+There’s nothing quite like waking up to a cat’s nose pressed against your face.
+A cat’s nose is cool to the touch making it the perfect tool to wake up their human when they want food.

-When your cat gently nudges your face with their cold nose, it’s one of its many ways of telling you that they need you to wake up to feed them.
-Many cats can become anxious about being fed and will wake you up long before your alarm clock does.
-If this is the case, keep them outside the bedroom at night, get them on a regular feeding schedule, or buy an automatic feeding bowl.
+When your cat gently nudges your face with their cold nose, it’s one of their many ways of telling you that they need you to wake up to feed them.
+Many cats can become persuasive about being fed and will wake you up long before your alarm clock does.
+If this is the case, keep them outside the bedroom at night, get them on a regular feeding schedule, play with them before bedtime, or buy an automatic feeding bowl.

 tabby cat on bed